1982 Mexican general election: Designation of the PRI presidential candidate

-The fall in the oil prices in June 1981 radically altered the national scene, and the process of the selection of the PRI presidential candidate took place while an increasingly serious economic crisis was taking over the nation.
-The uncertainty threatened with paralysing the public administration, so López Portillo was forced to announce, ahead of time, on 25 September the chosen person to succeed him as President of the Republic: Miguel de la Madrid Hurtado.
+The fall in oil prices in June 1981 radically altered the national scene, and the process of the selection of the PRI presidential candidate took place while an increasingly serious economic crisis was taking over the nation.
+The PRI then announced—relatively ahead of time—on 25 September the chosen person to succeed López Portillo as President of the Republic: Miguel de la Madrid Hurtado.